kenamick/strider/README.md

   * :gun: `X`, `Z` or `Y` - To shoot at the nearest enemy.
 Your *RP-2300 "Warmonger"* assault rifle is fully automatic.
 Just aim it at your target and it will do the rest.
   * :rage1: Press `1` to use overcharge.
 Trade 1 health for complete energy refill.

+It might seem like a hard to play game at the beginning, but it's really not.
+A coupld of hints:

+ * Move, move, move.
+Don't stay at one place.
+Always move, jump and track the enemy projectiles.
+ * Save your health and energy powerups for later.
+You may always go back down to the bottom to pick up a powerup.

 ## Supported Browsers

   * Google Chrome - 41.0+